KatherineMichel/setting-up-an-open-source-project/README.md

 ## LICENSE.md

 A [Software License](https://en.wikipedia.org/wiki/Software_license) specifies the terms under which open source code can be used and redistributed.
 GitHub offers guidance for choosing a license.
-A repo that does not contain a license is considered copyrighted and therefore cannot be used publicly without permissions.
+A repo that does not contain a license is considered copyrighted and therefore cannot be used publicly without permission.

 * [GitHub Choose a License](http://choosealicense.com)
 * [GitHub Open Source Licensing](https://help.github.com/articles/open-source-licensing)